griffithlab/pmbio.org/_posts/0010-03-01-AWS_AMI_Setup.md

 ```

 #### CNVnator
-Describes dependencies for CNVnator, used in this course for exome copy number calling.
+Describes dependencies and installation for CNVnator, used in this course for exome copy number calling.
 ```bash
 # start sudo shell
 sudo bash